 What Most Merchants Forget to Set Up

 • Cookie consent banner.
 If you sell to anyone in the EU, UK, or California, you legally need a cookie consent banner.
-Shopify includes a basic banner under Settings > Customer privacy, but many themes hide it behind a setting you have to enable manually.
-Verify it actually appears on your storefront from an incognito window.
+Shopify includes a basic one under Settings > Customer privacy, but many themes hide it behind a setting you have to enable manually.
+Verify it actually appears from an incognito browser session.

 • Abandoned cart recovery emails.
 Off by default in some Shopify plans.
-Go to Settings > Checkout > Abandoned checkouts and turn on automatic recovery emails.
-Industry average recovery rate is around 10 percent of carts, meaningful revenue you would otherwise lose.
+Go to Settings > Checkout > Abandoned checkouts and enable automatic recovery emails.
+The industry average recovery rate runs around 10 percent of abandoned carts, meaningful revenue you would otherwise lose with zero extra effort.

 • Customer accounts setting.
-Under Settings > Customer accounts, you can choose required, optional, or none.
+Under Settings > Customer accounts, choose required, optional, or none.
 “Optional” is the right default for most stores.
-“Required” hurts conversion.
-“None” prevents repeat customers from seeing their order history.
+“Required” hurts conversion on first-time purchases.
+“None” prevents repeat customers from viewing their order history.

 • Email notification templates.
-Shopify’s default order confirmation and shipping emails look generic.
+Shopify’s default order confirmation and shipping emails look completely generic.
 Customize them under Settings > Notifications with your brand colors, logo, and tone.
-These are the most-read emails any business sends, they deserve more than the default template.
+These are the most-read emails any ecommerce business sends.
+They deserve more than the default template.

 • Tax overrides for digital products.
-If you sell digital products alongside physical ones, you probably need to override the default tax treatment for digital items.
-The default rules vary by region and Shopify does not always pick the right setup automatically.
-Worth a five-minute review with whoever handles your accounting.
+If you sell digital products alongside physical ones, you likely need to override the default tax treatment for digital items.
+The default rules vary by region and Shopify does not always select the correct setup automatically.
+A five-minute review with your accountant can save significant problems at tax time.

 • Inventory location settings.
-Even if you only have one location, set it up properly under Settings > Locations with the correct address.
+Even if you have only one location, set it up properly under Settings > Locations with the correct address.
 Shopify uses this address to calculate shipping rates and tax.
-Wrong location address = wrong rates.
+A wrong location address produces wrong shipping rates at checkout.

-Once your store and team are set up, bookmark our Shopify admin login guide so you and your staff always reach the dashboard from the right URL.
+Once your store and team are configured, bookmark the Shopify admin login guide so you and your staff always reach the dashboard from the right URL.